dreyou/pgspace/README.md

 ##Description

-This set of provisions procedures create a 3 vagrant boxes:
+This set of provision procedures create 3 vagrant boxes:

   * space - box with installed Spacewalk and PgPool-II
   * pgsql0 - master postgresql server